yixin0724/yixin0724/README.md

 ## 👋Hi there，I'm YiXin
-- I am a graduate student majoring in Software Engineering, with a research focus on workflow scheduling algorithms based on deep reinforcement learning.
+- 🎓 I am a graduate student majoring in Software Engineering, with a research focus on workflow scheduling algorithms based on deep reinforcement learning.
-- I’m very interested in AI and am working hard to learn its principles and applications.
+- 🤖 I'm passionate about AI and constantly exploring its principles and real-world applications.
-- My dream is to work in a large Internet technology company.
+- 🚀 My goal is to become a software engineer at a leading Internet technology company.